 November 19, International Day of Women Entrepreneurs

-Despite these complications, entrepreneurial women do not give up, they take the risks, and they keep going.
+Despite these complications, entrepreneurial women do not give up, they take the risks, and they move forward.
 And this is not something new.
 In the 19th century, María de las Nieves Álvarez directed the Royal Tapestry Factory of Santa Bárbara; and Fermina Orduña was the first Spanish woman to patent an invention, in her case, a carriage specialized in dairy livestock transportation.
 Some emblematic places were also created by women, such as the Brooklyn Bridge, by Emily Warren; fashion brands, such as Chanel, by Coco Chanel; or the famous brand of Barbie dolls, by Ruth Handler.

 Both the most well-known women worldwide, as well as those who have a small business in their towns and cities, are breaking social prejudices while demonstrating that they have sufficient capabilities to start a business and be successful.